softekodevs/pqsjapan/homepage.md

 ### **2. Organization Schema**

-This snippet provides details about your company, **PQSJAPAN**, including its logo and social media profiles.
+This schema provides details about the **PQSJAPAN** brand.
+It helps Google understand your company's official name, logo, and social media profiles.

 ```json
 <script type="application/ld+json">